Lend-Lease tanks and aircraft for the Red Army 1941 to 1945.

 The Red Army used numerous lend-lease tanks and other armored vehicles from the USA, Great Britain and Canada.

 Lend Lease Tanks

 A total of 22,800 armored vehicles were delivered to the Red Army during World War II, of which 1,981 were lost in dangerous Arctic convoys.
 These deliveries represented about 20 percent of the total number of armored vehicles produced by Russia during the war.
 Specifically, this was 16 per cent of Russian main battle tanks, 12 per cent of Russian self-propelled gun carriages and tank destroyers, and 100 per cent of Russian infantry fighting vehicles, as Russia did not manufacture any armored infantry fighting vehicles during the Second World War.

-The first deliveries of tanks took place already in 1941, namely 487 Matilda II tanks, Valentine and Tetrarch from UK as well as 182 M3A1 Stuart and medium tanks M3 Lee from the USA.
+The first deliveries of tanks took place already in 1941, namely 487 Matilda II tanks, Valentine and Tetrarch from the UK as well as 182 M3A1 Stuart and medium tanks M3 Lee from the USA.

 In 1942 Britain delivered another 2,487 tanks and the USA 3,023.
 The first Russian units equipped with these lend-lease tanks went into action with Valentine and Matilda tanks at Staraya Russia and in the Valdai area in December 1941 and January 1942.